Beauty Awards 2017: Best Celeb-Loved Hair Products

 Whether your hair is long, short, color-treated, curly or straight, we all have one common goal: soft hair.
 This salon-quality shampoo and conditioner duo uses cold-pressed marula oil to nourish hair without weighing it down or making it oily.
 In fact, it gives fine hair an added boost and enhancing natural texture, promising to encourage volume for up to eight hours.

-SHOP: MarulaOil Rare Oil Volumizing Shampoo, $28
+SHOP: MarulaOil Light Rare Oil Volumizing Shampoo, $28, and Conditioner, $26

 John Shearer/Getty Images